Nicolas-Masson-Wizaplace/in-60-seconds/PITCHME.md

 ---

+- Lava flow

-- Lava flow: Retaining undesirable (redundant or low-quality) code because removing it is too expensive or has unpredictable consequences
+Retaining undesirable (redundant or low-quality) code because removing it is too expensive or has unpredictable consequences

 ---

+- Loop-switch sequence

-- Loop-switch sequence: Encoding a set of sequential steps using a switch within a loop statement
+Encoding a set of sequential steps using a switch within a loop statement